 DUANE BRADLEY: John noticed that there was a slow-moving vehicle that had gone by earlier.
-And as he was letting these two folks into the building about twelve feet away from the control room window where the front door was, he noticed this car going by.
+And as he was letting these two folks into the building about 12 feet away from the control room window where the front door was, he noticed this car going by.
 And he remarked to me later that it was moving slower than you would go through a school zone.
-He estimated about fifteen miles-an-hour maybe.
+He estimated about 15 miles an hour maybe.
 And when it got to the eastern edge of our property is when this shot rang out.
 The two folks at the door thought it was a backfire, but John knew that it was a gunshot, and so he pulled them into the building real quick and got them behind one of the outer walls, as Mary was crawling from the control room into the on-air studio.

 AMY GOODMAN: Duane, do you think this could be politically motivated?

 DUANE BRADLEY: Well, certainly we can’t say it’s not.
 There’s nothing that’s been found yet in terms of who may have done this.
-KPFT has been, as you pointed out, at a point of controversy in Houston since day one, thirty-seven-and-a-half years ago.
+KPFT has been, as you pointed out, at a point of controversy in Houston since day one, 37-and-a-half years ago.
 There were no overt threats to the station.
 We’ve received no email or voicemail or letters or anything.
 No one has claimed responsibility for it, but we do on Sunday evenings, prior to Mary’s Zydeco Pas Sale show at midnight, from about 6:00 ’til midnight we have some relatively, you know, controversial programming, Afrocentric programming, that can sometimes be quite heated.
 And certainly we know from past experience that KPFT has been threatened and indeed attacked.

 AMY GOODMAN: I want to play a longer clip of what happened in October — October 12, 1970 — the second time the transmitter of KPFT was blown up.
 The clip also includes commentary from KPFT founder Larry Lee.

-LARRY LEE: 11:00 Central time last night, Arlo Guthrie was on record singing "Alice’s Restaurant."
-Just as he reached the part where he was shouting "Kill, kill the Army psychiatrist," our transmitter got killed, blown up by what now appears to be fifteen sticks of dynamite.
+LARRY LEE: 11:00 Central time last night, Arlo Guthrie was on record singing “Alice’s Restaurant.”
+Just as he reached the part where he was shouting “Kill, kill the Army psychiatrist,” our transmitter got killed, blown up by what now appears to be 15 sticks of dynamite.

 KPFT DJ: This is KPFT in Houston, Pacifica Radio.
 Now, one of my favorite songs, “Alice’s Restaurant” by Arlo Guthrie.